 Summary:

-The Upper Deerfield Township School District in New Jersey operates three schools: two elementary schools (Charles F. Seabrook School and Elizabeth F. Moore School) and one middle school (Woodruff Middle School).
-While the district serves a diverse student population, the schools consistently underperform compared to state averages, with low proficiency rates in English Language Arts and Mathematics.
+The Upper Deerfield Township School District serves the community of Upper Deerfield Township, New Jersey, and consists of three schools: two elementary schools (Charles F. Seabrook School and Elizabeth F. Moore School) and one middle school (Woodruff Middle School).
+While the district serves a population with significant economic challenges, as evidenced by the high rates of free and reduced-price lunch, the academic performance across all three schools is consistently below the state average on standardized assessments.

 Thank you for your feedback!